NexInfinite/BetterFantasy/README.md

 A better version of the F1 fantasy game (hopefully)

 # Development TODOs

+- [ ] Transitions, using states not the other thing

 ## Navbar
 ```js
 // TODO: Allow user to add profile pictures?